Dermontti Dawson: Early life

-College football
+College career

 Dawson played center and guard at Kentucky.
 He lettered in each of his four years.
 In his freshman year in 1984 the team defeated Wisconsin in the Hall of Fame Bowl.
 As a senior in 1987 Dawson was named second-team All-Southeastern Conference (SEC).

 Professional career

-Dawson was selected by the Pittsburgh Steelers in the second round of the 1988 NFL Draft.
+Dawson was selected 44th overall by the Pittsburgh Steelers in the second round of the 1988 NFL draft.
 In his rookie season he played guard alongside Hall of Fame center Mike Webster.
 When Webster left the team following that season, Dawson succeeded him as the starting center.
 He soon became one of the more respected players among the Steelers, and one of the best in the league at his position.
 He earned the name "Dirt" for the way he would try to grind defenders into the ground.
 In contrast, his friendly off-field demeanor led to a second nickname, Ned Flanders, after the annoyingly cheerful character from The Simpsons.

 Dawson was named to seven consecutive Pro Bowls from 1992 to 1998 and was a six-time AP First-team All-Pro.
 In 1993, he was named co-AFC Offensive Lineman of the Year by the NFLPA and in 1996 he was named the NFL Alumni's Offensive Lineman of the Year.
 He played in 170 consecutive games, the second-most in Steelers history, until severe hamstring injuries forced him to sit out nine games in 1999 and seven more games in 2000.
 Dawson was released by the Steelers following the 2000 season partly due to these injuries and partly due to salary cap reasons.
 He opted to retire rather than trying to play for another team.

 He is the only player to have played in the two most lopsided games in the Browns–Steelers rivalry, getting his first career start at center in the Steelers' 51–0 loss to the Cleveland Browns at home (still the worst loss for the Steelers in franchise history), but was victorious in the Steelers 43–0 win against the Browns in Cleveland ten years later, in the Browns' first game in four years.